TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: If using string variables an automatic cast to a numerical value will be done for you provided the string variable contains a string that is consistent with a numerical value.
 String variables used here must initially contain a numerical string at the time of definition otherwise the script checker will reject it because the script checker will not perform any set_str commands in the script.

 For example, if you define a string like this: 'def_var string str1 _' and then go on later to do this 'set_str str1 -1.3' before using it in a math_var, the script checker will only have the original defined string value to work with (that is '_') and so this is not a valid number and so it will raise an error.
 Even though you did a set_str to make it a number, that set_str will only be executed during run-time, not check-time, so the checker will only see '_'.
 To avoid this, define any string variable that may, at any time, be used as a numerical argument as a number at definition - for example like this: 'def_var string str1 0.0' - then the script checker will not complain.

+### max_daemons

+max_daemons <number>

+This sets the maximum number of asynchronous background commands (invoked via execute_daemon or xyzs_process - which see) that are allowed to execute simultaneously on the client host computer.
+This command serves as a dynamic throttle to protect system memory and CPU cores from thrashing during high-density operations like automated XY scans or tight loops in scripts.

+<number> - a varval of type int that evaluates to between 1 and 100 (inclusive) specifying the parallel process ceiling.

+**Note**: If a script does not explicitly invoke this command, the interpreter defaults to a value of 1.
+This forces background commands to run in an orderly, sequential, one-by-one queue.

+**Note**: This parameter can be modified dynamically at any point within a script.
+If max_daemons is increased, the internal queue manager will instantly pump and fire extra pending background tasks to fill the newly opened processing slots.
+If max_daemons is decreased below the number of currently executing processes, running tasks are permitted to finish safely without corruption, but the queue will halt spawning new tasks until the active count drops below the newly defined threshold.

+**Note**: It is advisable to keep the max_daemons number to just below your total number of CPU cores so you don't over-work the CPU and end up slowing down the whole system.

 ### milliduration